kubernetes-sigs/cloud-provider-kind/README.md

 # Kubernetes Cloud Provider for KIND

 KIND has demonstrated to be a very versatile, efficient, cheap and very useful tool for Kubernetes testing.
-However, KIND doesn't offer capabilities for testing all the features that depend on cloud-providers, specially the Load Balancers, causing a gap on testing and a bad user experience, since is not easy to connect to the applications running on the cluster.
+However, KIND doesn't offer capabilities for testing all the features that depend on cloud-providers, specifically the Load Balancers, causing a gap on testing and a bad user experience, since is not easy to connect to the applications running on the cluster.

-`cloud-provider-kind` aim to fill this gap and provide an agnostic and cheap solution for all the Kubernetes features that depend on a cloud-provider using KIND.
+`cloud-provider-kind` aims to fill this gap and provide an agnostic and cheap solution for all the Kubernetes features that depend on a cloud-provider using KIND.

 - [Slack channel](https://kubernetes.slack.com/messages/kind)
 - [Mailing list](https://groups.google.com/forum/#!forum/kubernetes-sig-testing)